 When you think of Honda, the first images that most likely pop into your head are probably small cars and maybe even a minivan.
 However, Honda makes one of the most popular pickup trucks in the world.
 The new 2020 Honda Ridgeline is the product of over a decade of high ratings and satisfied drivers.
 Over the last ten years, the Ridgeline has been consistently rated as one of the most reliable trucks on the market compared to its competitors.
 In fact, people love the Ridgeline so much that these trucks are hard to find on a used car lot.
 Luckily, the 2020 version is here and ready to come home with you!

-Classified as a mid-size truck, the 2020 Honda Ridgeline drives like a car but performs like a pickup.
+Classified as a mid-size truck, the new Honda Ridgeline drives like a car but performs like a pickup.
 It is offered in four trims and with one powertrain.
 Every model comes standard with the Honda Sensing suite of safety features, and the starting price is set at $33,9001.
 It has plenty of room inside the cabin for up to five people, and it has been awarded a 5-star crash test rating by the National Highway Traffic Safety Administration.2 Available in seven unique paint colors, you can choose from Crystal Black Pearl, Platinum White Pearl, Lunar Silver Metallic, Modern Steel Metallic, Pacific Pewter Metallic, Obsidian Blue Pearl, and Deep Scarlet Pearl.

 As a competent suite of safety features and driving aids, the Honda Sensing package is one of the main reasons why you should consider purchasing a 2020 Honda Ridgeline.
 It comes standard on every trim level, and it adds the most advanced safety systems in its class.
 Let’s take a look at what all is included.